 Put your swaddled baby in a reclined seat and buckle her in.
 But we recommend you use the swing technique only if your baby keeps on waking up after you’ve swaddled her and used the white noise.
 In fact, fewer than five percent of babies will actually need it.

 CUT YOUR CAFFEINE INTAKE

 If you are a breastfeeding mama, your caffeine consumption can actually affect your newborn.
 Large consumption of caffeine from coffee, soda, chocolate or tea can turn up in breast milk.
 For a newborn, it’s much more difficult to metabolize caffeine- it will stay in their bodies for up to 96 hours!
 So, if your baby seems to have trouble sleeping while everything stayed the same, you might want to check on your coffee consumption.
-To learn more about appropriate amount of caffeine intake for a breastfeeding mom, check out our article link.
+To learn more about appropriate amount of caffeine intake for a breastfeeding mom, check out our article.

 GIVE BABY A FULL STOMACH

 Starting from about 5 p.m., decrease the gap between feedings.
 For example, if you feed your baby every 3 hours, do so every 2 hours during the evening.
 A full stomach will help baby fall asleep.